sql-machine-learning/elasticdl/docs/designs/data_transform.md

 LABEL label
 ```

 SQLFlow will compile the `COLUMN` expression to Python code of data transformation.
-Let's take the SQLFlow statement above for example to describe the compilation workflow in the next section.
+Let's take the SQLFlow statement of WideAndDeepClassifier above for example to describe the compilation workflow in the next section.

 ### COLUMN Expression Compilation Workflow

 #### Parse COLUMN Expression into AST

 Given a COLUMN expression, syntax parsing is naturally the first step.
 We will parse one COLUMN expression to one AST.
 For the SQL statement containing two column expressions above, we will parse them into two ASTs.
-Please check the following figures of the AST from the example SQL.
+Please check the following figure of the AST for the example SQL.
 ![column_clause_ast](../images/column_clause_ast.png)

 #### Convert the AST into a DAG of Transform Flow